AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 The code above would be enough to have a working credential parameter, however there are a few things you can add to make it more robust.
 The first thing you can add is `[ValidateNotNull()]`, which checks to see if the value being passed to `-Credential` is null.
 If it is, it will stop the function from executing.
 If you don't have proper credential input specified, why execute?
 The next thing you can add is `[System.Management.Automation.Credential()]`.
 This allows you to pass in a username as a string and have an interactive prompt for the password, which I'll demonstrate later in the post.

 The last thing you can do is set a default value for the $Credential parameter.
 Adding `[System.Management.Automation.PSCredential]::Empty` as a default value will populate an empty credential object.
 Why do this?
-Well, in your code you might be passing this $Credential object to existing PowerShell cmdlets that uses the `-Credential` parameter.
+Well, in your code you might be passing this $Credential object to existing PowerShell cmdlets that use the `-Credential` parameter.
 If you do not provide a credential object to your function, the code will error out when it hits the cmdlet inside your code that requires a credential.
 By providing a default empty credential object, you can resolve that error.

 There are a few other methods for handling this problem.
-One is a simple if statement and another option is to use splatting.
+One is a simple if statement and another option are to use splatting.
 I'll walk through this later in the post.
 The snippet of code below shows what the function would now look like with all these changes.

 _Tip_

-**Caveat**: Some cmdlets that accept a Credential parameter do not support/check for [System.Management.Automation.PSCredential]::Empty like they should.
+**Caveat**: Some cmdlets that accept a Credential parameter do not support/check for [System.Management.Automation.PSCredential]::Empty as they should.
 This should be treated as a bug by those cmdlet authors.
 By using an if statement or by using splatting, we can get around this limitation.
 See the Dealing with Legacy Cmdlets section.

 {% highlight powershell %}
 function Get-Something {